frank26080115/Bones-3D-Printer/ordered_lessons/lesson14.md

 This will take a while...

+Are you confident that the machine won't catch fire?
+Don't leave your machine alone for the first few hours.
+Continue to monitor it, monitor it's connectors.
+Watch for smoke and fires.
+Progressively do bigger and bigger prints until you're sure it can handle very long jobs without problems.
+Perform more stress tests if you wish.

 ## Troubleshooting

 There's a billion things that could go wrong.
 Here are some resources to help you troubleshoot problems with 3D prints